In this article, you’ll learn about anti-spam requirements for Mailchimp email.

 - You must determine whether any additional anti-spam or data protection laws apply to you based on the country where your contacts or customers are located, and comply with those laws.

-Mailchimp is located in the United States and our email platform complies with CAN-SPAM, the U.S. law that regulates commercial and marketing emails.
+Mailchimp is located in the United States and our email platform complies with CAN-SPAM, the U.S. law that regulates promotional emails.
 We also have some additional requirements in place to help protect our service, our users, and their contacts.
 Here’s an overview of Mailchimp’s anti-spam requirements for email:

 - You must tell us where you got your contacts.

 - An unsubscribe link must be in every email campaign you send.